iterative/dvc.org/content/docs/user-guide/project-structure/dvcyaml-files.md

 - `y` - source from which the Y axis data comes from:

-  - Top-level plots: one or more column/field names (if the plot ID is a file or directory path), or a dictionary of file paths mapped to column/field names (if the plot ID is an arbitrary string).
+  - Top-level plots: accepts string, list, or dictionary (like `data_source_path: column/field name`).

   - Plot outputs: column/field name found in the source plots file.

 - `x` (string) - source from which the X axis data comes from.
 An auto-generated _step_ field is used by default.

-  - Top-level plots: either a single column/field name, or a dictionary of file paths mapped to column/field names (list is not supported, and a dictionary must correspond to a `y` dictionary with the same length).
+  - Top-level plots: multiple `x` values are supported, but only if they match the number of `y` values and are specified as a dictionary (list is not supported).

   - Plot outputs: column/field name found in the source plots file.